- Getting started with Windows Phone

 Windows Phone 8 update history

 Our effort to build great software never stops.
-That's why we periodically release updates for Windows Phone 8 to add new features that maximize your phone's performance.
+That's why we periodically release updates for Windows Phone 8 to add new features that maximise your phone's performance.

 Below is a summary of what we've included in each update so far.
 The most recent update is listed first.
 The longer number refers to the Windows Phone operating system (OS) version.